stephenfink/5-O-clock-somewhere/README.md

-# 5-ol-clock-somewhere
+# 5-O-clock-somewhere
 this is for the project one of the bootcamp:

 <img src="https://cdn.discordapp.com/attachments/734993613188235288/753060502506045590/unknown.png" alt="title">

-5 ol' Clock Somewhere is our app to help those who are staying at home and want to make their favorite drinks from the bar.
+5 O' Clock Somewhere is our app to help those who are staying at home and want to make their favorite drinks from the bar.
 It gives a image, ingredients, and measurements, and how to make items.

 This can be use to make a drink just for you, or become the best host amoung your friends.